syl20bnr/evil-escape/README.md

 `evil-escape-enable-only-for-major-modes`.
 When this list is non-nil then evil-escape is enabled only for the major-modes in the list.

+### Inhibit evil-escape

+A list of zero arity functions can be defined with variable `evil-escape-inhibit-functions`, if any of these functions return non nil then evil-escape is inhibited.

 ### Assign a key binding directly

 It is possible to bind `evil-escape' function directly`, for